Brodican/BillsCW/README.md

 # BillsCW
-A website for creating and splitting billswith your housemates.
+A website for creating and splitting bills with your housemates.